Introduction to the new MSME economy

 iMIS Food – key to digitalization within the food industry

-iMIS Food provides a real-time Safety system that helps food comply with all regulations, procedures, and GFSI food safety standards such as IFS, BRC and FSSC 22000.
-The is still an old-fashioned industry.
-Many businesses around the world still use physical paper for their procedures, , and food safety handbook.
+iMIS Food provides a real-time Food system that helps food comply with all regulations, , and food safety standards such as IFS, BRC and FSSC 22000.
+The food industry is still an old-fashioned industry.
+Many businesses around the world still use physical paper for their procedures, documents, and food safety handbook.
 Nevertheless, with the help of the system, food companies can easily embrace digitalization and move away from pen-and-paper practices.
 Furthermore, and integrity go hand in hand.
-Therefore, it is essential to know what your is producing, as well as how are produced.
+Therefore, it is essential to know what your company is producing, as well as how products are produced.
 Hence, food companies, have an obligation to ensure all steps of the food supply chain are traceable.

 Digitalization